cert-manager/cert-manager/design/template.md

 ## Release Signoff Checklist

-These checklist contains actions that must be completed before the PR with the feature described in this design can be merged.
+This checklist contains actions which must be completed before a PR implementing this design can be merged.

 - [ ] This design doc has been discussed and approved